SudaraPiyumantha/Jaseci_Assignment_2/README.md

 ### Walker: find_unemployed_members
 ####  - Created by T.H.P.Silva
-This walker identified the unemployed memebrs in the family and display their names, age and geneder
+This walker identified the unemployed memebrs in the family and display their names, age and geneder.